Board of Directors

 To write to the Head of Compliance for the Prevention of Corruption: firstname.lastname@example.org

-The BOD, with resolution of 6 April 2018, also appointed Agostino Oliveri as DPO (Data Protection Officer) for the GPI Group.
+Data Protection Officer: The Board of Directors, with resolution of 6 April 2018, also appointed Agostino Oliveri as DPO (Data Protection Officer) for the GPI Group.
 The appointment complies with the provisions of the new EU Regulation 679/2016 on personal data processing.

 The Board of Directors meeting held on 12 May 2021 formed: